INSERM-U1141-Neurodiderot/neonat-inflam-microglia/README.md

   - [notebook](https://github.com/INSERM-U1141-Neurodiderot/neonat-inflam-microglia/blob/main/3-DEG/supp_table_3c_PBS.ipynb) to obtain the Supp Table 3c for gene markers of clusters in the PBS condition

 ## SCPA
 Functional enrichment was analyzed with the [SCPA](https://doi.org/10.1016/j.celrep.2022.111697) package, with Hallmark functional annotations from the [msigdb](https://doi.org/10.1016/j.cels.2015.12.004) database.
-Seurat objects were split between PBS and IL-1 and Seurat objects.
-SCPA for Hallmark functional annotations were extracted at each postnatal day for:
+SCPA were performed between IL-1 and PBS at each postnatal day for :
 - each cluster ([notebook](https://github.com/INSERM-U1141-Neurodiderot/neonat-inflam-microglia/blob/main/4-SCPA/SCPA_fig3.ipynb) to obtain the heatmap of Figure 3A)
 - each subcluster of the cluster C0 ([notebook](https://github.com/INSERM-U1141-Neurodiderot/neonat-inflam-microglia/blob/main/4-SCPA/SCPA_fig4.ipynb) to obtain the heatmap of Figure 4F)